wordofwarning/wordofwarning.org/current/2018-springsummer/proto-type/index.md

 *Presented by* The Lowry + Word of Warning *as part of* <a href="http://www.thelowry.com/takearisk/take-a-risk-wtf-wednesday" target="_blank">WTF</a>

 #### In Brief
-One woman's memories of the home where she grew up.
-Populated by stories of communism, war, merriment and family, she shapes a world from paper and picture as she seeks the father she has lost.
+copy.

 Watch their <a href="http://vimeo.com/212925166" target="_blank">insight into making the show</a>.

-Now that it's over, read reviews by <a href="http://www.franklymydearuk.co.uk/wtf-wednesday-declining-solo-lowry-salford" target="_blank">Frankly My Dear</a> + <a href="http://www.thereviewshub.com/declining-solo-the-lowry-salford" target="_blank">The Reviews Hub</a>.

 #### Venue + Booking Details
-Date: Wednesday 8 November 2017, 8pm
+Date: Wednesday 28 February 2018, 8pm
 <a href="http://www.thelowry.com/plan-your-visit/getting-here" target="_blank">Venue: The Lowry (Aldridge Studio)</a>, Pier 8, Salford Quays, M50 3AZ
-<a href="http://www.thelowry.com/performances/044F84CC-8974-43F9-9D39-0B8FBB0B9C2D/seat-map" target="_blank">Tickets: available to reserve from Fri 13 Oct</a>, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
+<a href="http://www.thelowry.com/performances/5887ADC8-FE43-47E6-B0D7-252C326B8D2A/seat-map" target="_blank">Tickets: available to reserve from Fri 2 Feb</a>, Pay What You Decide in person on the evening. **Please note the WTF Wednesday ticketing policy below**.
 Box Office Tel: 0843 208 6000 (The Lowry)

 #### Access Information
-Age advisory: 14+ (parental/guardian discretion).
-With no interval, the show lasts approximately 65 minutes.
-English spoken word, movement, video + music.
+Age advisory: **TBC** (parental/guardian discretion).
+With no interval, the show lasts approximately **TBC** minutes.
+English spoken word, movement, video + music***???***.
 For specific age + access information please email <mailto:info@habmcr.org> or call 0161 232 6086.

 #### More
 >*We are all ageing.
 As I write this, and as you read it.
 Time passes.*